rain4u/LinkRec/README.md

 Two column families: 'link' and 'user'

 1. 'link' family is for link properties like 'link:url', 'link:title', 'link:time'
-2. 'user' family is for the users who shared this link. user_id is stored in the column 'user:user_id' ?
+2. 'user' family is for the users who shared this link.
+1.0 can be stored in the column 'user:id'.
+We may choose some valuable info in this cell to help ranking.

 ## Recommendation Engine